Stuck at $10K per Month: Why Nothing You Try Is Moving the Number

 Days 1–2: Complete Time Audit

-Track every 30-minute block for two full work days.
-Use a simple spreadsheet or notes app.
-Don’t rely on memory.
+Track every 30-minute block for two full workdays, logging exactly what you’re doing in each slot.
+Use a simple spreadsheet or notes app as you go, and don’t rely on memory later.

 Categories to track: